laravel/docs/billing.md

     // Braintree Accepts Charges In Dollars...
     $user->invoiceFor('One Time Fee', 5);

 The invoice will be charged immediately against the user's credit card.
-The `invoiceFor` method also accepts an array as its third argument for the invoice item and an array as its fourth argument for the invoice itself, allowing you to pass any options you wish to the underlying Stripe charge creation:
+The `invoiceFor` method also accepts an array as its third argument.
+This array contains the billing options for the invoice item.
+The fourth argument accepted by the method is also an array.
+This final argument accepts the billing options for the invoice itself:

     $user->invoiceFor('Stickers', 500, [
         'quantity' => 50,